Disclaimer: None of the characters are mine, and I'm not making any money off of them.

 Taylor came in, and Reese got up and moved to the side of the room.

 "Did you finish your homework?"
 She sounded much stronger.

 "Yes," came the slightly irritated reply, followed by "all of it," in anticipation of the next question.

 "Good man.
 Sleep well."

 Reese approached the bed again after Taylor had left the room.
 Carter seemed to be responding well to the medication.

 "I'm going to go now.
 There's left-over pizza in the fridge, if you feel hungry later.
 Call me if you need another dose of morphine.
 I'll be back here at 8 tomorrow morning to take Taylor to school."

 "What?
 No, that's fine.
 I can take him."

-"After the shot of morphine I just gave you, I'd rather you did not operate a car tomorrow morning."
+"After the shot of morphine I just gave you, I'd rather you did not drive a car tomorrow morning."

 She knew he was right.
-The migraine also wasn't over, just numbed.
+The migraine also was not over either, just numbed.